popovicu/g2disk/README.md

 That runs `nbdkit` server instance that listens on a Unix socket.
 Alternatively, the server can listen on a TCP socket if set up that way.

-The `.so` file parameter is the newly built plugin that will proxies NBD requests over to the endpoint, defined at the end of the line.
+The `.so` file parameter is the newly built plugin that will proxy NBD requests over to the endpoint defined at the end of the line.

 You should now see output like this: